np-mrd/npmrd_cross_domain_integration_docs/docs/deposition_exchange/identifier_update_breakdown.md

+# Identifier Update JSON

+### Updated to Reflect Version: 1.01

 ## Purpose
 In the deposition platform users are able to complete presubmissions without providing a publication identifier.
 The deposition platform has tools and pipelines in place to link these identifiers to presubmissions once they have been published.
 This json used to send doi, pii, and pmid values that have been retroactively ingested in this way to the Database website.

 ## Usage Flow
 This API call is triggered through a cronjob in the deposition backend once every hour.
 It pushes the json to the database website with the expectation of an immediate ingestion response.
 The response is expected to contain an updated version of the exchange json which reflects the ingestion status of compounds.

+- JSON Type: Array of object entries.
-- Source: NP-MRD Deposition Platform
+- Source: NP-MRD Deposition Platform.
 - Target: NP-MRD Database Platform.
-Is sent to the database site endpoint `[DATABASE_SITE_API_PATH]/external_depositions/update_identifier`
+- Request Type: POST.
-- Response Type: Immediate response contains ingestion status
+- Response Type: Immediate response.
 - Response Format: Modify the provided exchange json to a response version and return it.

+## API Endpoint
+This json should be sent to the endpoint `[DATABASE_SITE_API_PATH]/external_depositions/update_identifier`.

+Response HTTP Status Code:
+- Success: 200
+- Error: 400+: a number of 400+ response error codes that are thrown if there are errors updating data in the database

 ## Testing